 Have you ever tried to get a new patient appointment with a primary care doctor?
 This is an exceptionally hard task these days.
-According to Merritt Hawkins, the average wait time for a new patient appointment with a primary care doctor is 24 days, up from 18.5 days in 2014.
+According to Merritt Hawkins, the average wait time for a new patient appointment with a primary care doctor is 29 days, up 50% from 2014.
 In Rhode Island, the wait is much longer.
 We’ve heard of patients quoted a six month wait period before they can see a doctor as a new patient!

 Why is this?
 And as an established patient, why does it take 2-3 weeks to be seen for an acute issue?
 Well at a traditional practice, most doctors have 2,000 - 3,000 patients in their panel and see 20-30 patients a day to keep the practice running.
 It’s impossible to cover all of their overhead without continually seeing patients every 10-15 minutes, every day.
 After all they have to cover the costs of their nurses, medical assistants, secretaries, coders/billers, etc while also paying all of those administrators who bring absolutely nothing to patient care!
 Because of